dazld/awesome-datomic/README.md

 ## Articles

 - [This is not the history you are looking for](http://vvvvalvalval.github.io/posts/2017-07-08-Datomic-this-is-not-the-history-youre-looking-for.html): discussion of timetravel feature in datomic in terms of application features vs debugging / development
+- [Referentially Transparent Crud](http://cjohansen.no/referentially-transparent-crud/): discussion of referential transparency with CRUD operations
+- [Querying across databases](http://cjohansen.no/querying-across-datomic-databases/): using multiple db values in queries
+- [Annotating datomic transactions](http://cjohansen.no/annotating-datomic-transactions/): annotating (for example) audit information when transacting